scarletcho/KoG2P/README.md

 	p0 aa ng mm uu ll k0 wa nf

 NB.
-Your input does not necessarily need to be a lemma or a legitimate sequence of Korean; the system will provide an output based on the phonological rules of Korean for any sequence in Hangul.
+Your input does not necessarily need to be a lemma or a legitimate sequence of Korean; the system will provide an output based on the phonological rules of Korean for any sequences in Hangul.

 ## Requirement